 What is the workplace of a Computer Systems Engineer like?

-The workplace can take many faces, depending upon the specific field.
-In a large company, a professional may work in a virtual atmosphere.
+In a large company, a computer systems engineer may work in a virtual atmosphere.
 His or her physical location, surrounding, and time schedule may be of little relevance.
 Conversely, an engineer who supervises a team of workers will occupy a traditional office space and should expect to maintain regular office hours.

 A computer systems engineer who is focused more on the product development side may work in a laboratory or other sterile environment to prevent contamination of the delicate electronics that comprise modern computers.
 One who is focused more on the implementation side will work in a variety of situations according to his or her clients’ needs.
 These situations will also require the engineer to adapt his or her schedule to accommodate the clients’ hours of operation, using off-hours for system installation and testing, and work hours for system training.

 Computer Hardware Engineer

 - Highest Paying Jobs For Programmers